Programs and Degrees Offered

 Transfer criteria (credits, GPA):

 Transfer courses are accepted from regionally accredited institutions and must be liberal arts in nature or apply to the major.
-Only passing grades (2.0 or C) are accepted.
+Only passing grades (1.67/C or higher) are accepted.
 Students are required to take a minimum of 32 credits at Augsburg to receive the degree from Augsburg.